Code of conduct

 We want your Confab experience to be amazing.
-To keep things safe, inclusive, and fun, here are our expectations for all attendees, speakers and staff.
+To keep things safe, inclusive, and fun, here are our expectations for all attendees, speakers, sponsors, and staff.

 We take this policy seriously, and we want you to know that if anything ever happens, we’ve got your back.

 Confab is produced by Brain Traffic.
 You can call us at any time at 612-331-6600, or email firstname.lastname@example.org.

 Everyone: All conference staff, volunteers, speakers, attendees, sponsors, and vendors are protected by and expected to follow this policy.

 We consider harassment to be unacceptable behavior toward others, including:

 - Offensive verbal, written, or other comments related to gender, sexual orientation, disability, physical appearance, body size, race, or religion, including microaggressions

 - Sexual images shared in any manner

 - Sustained disruption of talks or other events

 - Sexualized clothing/uniforms/costumes, or anything else that creates a sexualized environment